Climate of Brisbane: Precipitation

 From November to March, thunderstorms are common over Brisbane, with the more severe events accompanied by large damaging hail stones, torrential rain and destructive winds.
 On an annual basis, Brisbane averages 124 clear days.
 Dewpoints in the summer average at around 20 °C; the apparent temperature exceeds 30 °C on almost all summer days.

 Brisbane's wettest day occurred on 21 January 1887, when 465 mm of rain fell on the city, the highest maximum daily rainfall of Australia's capital cities.
-The wettest month on record was February 1893, when 1025.9 mm of rain fell, although in the last 30 years the record monthly rainfall has been a much lower 479.8 mm from December 2010.
+The wettest month on record was February 1893, when 1025.9 mm of rain fell.
 Very occasionally a whole month will pass with no recorded rainfall, the last time this happened was August 1991.

 From 2001 until 2010, Brisbane and surrounding temperate areas had been experiencing the most severe drought in over a century, with dam levels dropping to 16.9% of their capacity on 10 August 2007.
 Residents were mandated by local laws to observe level 6 water restrictions on gardening and other outdoor water usage.
 Per capita water usage was below 140 litres per day, giving Brisbane one of the lowest per capita usages of water of any developed city in the world.
 On 9 January 2011, an upper low crossed north of Brisbane and dropped rainfall on an already saturated southeast coast of Queensland, resulting in severe flooding and damage in Brisbane and the surrounding area; the same storm season also caused the water storage to climb to over 98% of maximum capacity and broke the drought.
 Water restrictions have been replaced with water conservation measures that aim at a target of 200 litres per day/per person, but consumption is rarely over 160 litres.
 In November 2011, Brisbane saw 22 days with no recorded rainfall, which was the driest start to a November since 1919.